sumnerevans/mines-csci-makefiles/README.md

 # mines-csci-makefiles
-Makefiles for various different computer science classes at mines
+Makefiles for various different computer science classes at Colorado School of Mines.